Bust of Jayavarman VII: Identification of the « statue-portraits» of King Jayavarman VII

-Seated portrait of Pimay
+Seated portrait of Phimai

-In the early 20th century, the seated statue of Jayavarman VII in Phimai, with a kneeling woman, was considered to be a representation of Brahmadatta, the legendary ruler of Benares, who ruled during the previous lives of the Buddha according to the Jataka.
+In the early 20th century, the seated statue of Jayavarman VII in Phimai, with a kneeling woman, was considered to be a representation of Brahmadatta, the legendary ruler of Benares, who ruled during the previous lives of the Buddha Shakyamuni according to the Jataka Tales.
 This statue was found in a laterite tower dating back to the reign of Jayavarman VII in the south-east part of the Phimai complex.